companies act 1956

 Check out the tax law courses here!
 You can also find several law certificate courses that can help you gain expertise in a specific field of law.
 Know the law course fees and choose the best one for you!

-Reason to Repeal the Act
+Reasons to Repeal the Companies Act 1956

 Although the Companies Act 1956 was well-provided, it soon became outdated.
 The Act, framed in a far more uncomplicated business scenario, was not able to cater to the fast-changing corporate scenario in India.
 Some of the key reasons for its repeal are given below: